About the BSHS Hughes Prize

 The BSHS Hughes Prize, formerly the BSHS Dingle Prize, is awarded every two years to the best book in the history of science (broadly construed) published in English which is accessible to a wide audience of non-specialists.
 The prize is very much in keeping with the Society’s concern to communicate history of science to a wide audience.
 The winning book should present some aspect of the field in an engaging and comprehensible manner and should also show proper regard for historical methods and the results of historical research: for example, it might re-examine a well-known historical incident or achievement, or bring new perspective to previously neglected figures or fields in the past.

 The value of the Prize is £300.
 The winner may also have the opportunity to give a public lecture or presentation, sponsored by the BSHS, on the subject of their book.

 The Dingle Prize was established in 1997 to mark the fiftieth anniversary of the Society, and is named after the mathematician, astronomer and philosopher of science Herbert Dingle, a founder member of the BSHS.
 It was renamed in 2019 in memory of former BSHS President Jeff Hughes.

-If you would like to be notified when the next call opens please submit your details here.
+If you would like to be notified when the next call opens please send your details to [email protected]

 2017 Dingle Prize